kouky/iOS-SpriteKit-Pong/README.md

 The PlayfieldScene is assigned as the contact delegate for the physics world and implements the contact delegate method *didBeginContact*.

 The main observation to make is that the bodies in a contact can appear in any order.
-For example the first two clauses in the conditional below are essectially checking for the same thing, that the ball is contacting the playfield scene edges.
+For example the first two clauses in the conditional below are essectially checking for the same thing, that the ball is contacting the PlayfieldScene edges.

 ```objective-c
 - (void)didBeginContact:(SKPhysicsContact *)contact